lakshaykumar098/N-Guard/README.md

 ## **Threats Detected**

-The IDS/IPS can detect the following types of network attacks:
+The N-Guard can detect the following types of network attacks:

 | **Attack Type**         | **Description**                                     |
 | ----------------------- | --------------------------------------------------- |